R0B11N/fast-sde/README.md

 ![Rust Advantages](rust_legitimate_advantages.png)

-*Rust excels in scalability, algorithmic complexity, memory efficiency, and production reliability - the areas that matter most for quantitative finance.*
+*Rust excels in scalability, algorithmic complexity, memory efficiency, and production reliability, the areas that matter most for quantitative finance.
+As Rust becomes a stronger point of consideration for quants, this library is a nice demonstration of what it's capable of.*

 ## Project Structure